 Q. What are the costs of attending TWU?

 A. Tuition and fees are listed on the Web site for the Bursar/Cashier.
 Out-of-state students receiving a TWU scholarship of at least $1,000 or a half-time graduate assistantship (.50 FTE) will qualify for in-state tuition rates, which is a considerable savings.
 Information about financial aid can be found through the TWU Office of Financial Aid.

 Q. Where is Texas Woman’s University?

 If our website does not contain answers to your questions, you may contact Dr. AnaLouise Keating, Director, Ph.D.
-Program, Department of Women’s Studies: firstname.lastname@example.org.
+Program, Department of Multicultural Women's and Gender Studies: firstname.lastname@example.org.